GoogleCloudPlatform/compute-internal-loadbalancer/README.md

 ### Hands-on: Launch the backend service
 In this hands-on section, you will use Packer to build the VM image for the backend service, then use an [instance group](https://cloud.google.com/compute/docs/instance-groups/) to create and manage a cluster of backend servers:

-1. On your tools instance, `cd` to the directory containing the backend image files:
+1. On your `tool` instance, `cd` to the directory containing the backend image files:

   ```sh
   $ cd ~/compute-internal-loadbalancer/images/backend